perribus/ctf_writeups/defconquals18/smcauth/writeup.md

 This is right after it tries and fails to decrypt an incorrect entry in a gate's truth table:
 ![](https://krx.re/u/b72b7b2a4c63b7b0e0730b328c69e1a4b45ef4e2.png)

 The 8 QWORDS being printed at the bottom are the output from the failed encryption.
-Notice how the third line has bits with not obvious pattern.
+Notice how the third line has bits without obvious pattern.

 The following two states are it right after it succeeds in decrypting an correct entry in a gate's truth table.
 As one can see, the third line has padding 0x1010...
 This allows us to identify it as a successful decryption.